Saint Vincent and the Grenadines: Pre-colonial period

-Saint Vincent was first inhabited by the Ciboney people from South America around 5000 B.C.
+Saint Vincent was first inhabited by Indigenous people from South America around 5000 B.C.
 They were succeeded by the Arawaks around the 3rd century A.D., who were later displaced by the Kalinago in the 14th century.
 The Kalinago named the island Youloumain.

 European arrival and early colonial period

 It is thought that Christopher Columbus sighted the island in 1498, giving it the name St Vincent.
 The Kalinago people aggressively opposed European settlement on Saint Vincent.

 French and British colonisation and First Carib War

 Various attempts by the English and Dutch to claim the island proved unsuccessful, and it was the French who were first able to colonise the island, settling in the town of Barrouallie on the leeward side of St Vincent in 1719.
 The French imported Black slaves to work on plantations producing sugar, coffee, indigo, tobacco, cotton and cocoa.